Cost-aware Generalized $\alpha$-investing for Multiple Hypothesis Testing: LONG-TERM -WEALTH

-\end{theorem} \begin{proof} Proof is provided in Appendix~\ref{sec:proof}. \end{proof} Theorem~\ref{theorem:long-term-alpha-wealth-scenario2} shows that the generalized $\alpha$-investing testing procedure will end in a finite number of steps if the power of the test is close to zero or the prior probability of the null hypothesis is close to one.
+Theorem~\ref{theorem:long-term-alpha-wealth-scenario2} shows that the generalized $\alpha$-investing testing procedure will end in a finite number of steps if the power of the test is close to zero or the prior probability of the null hypothesis is close to one.
 This scenario may occur when the hypothesis stream is made up of a large proportion of true null hypotheses, or if the sample sizes used for each test results in an under powered test.

 These theorems provide general insights for understanding when the $\alpha$-wealth can be expected to be (stochastically) non-decreasing or non-increasing.
-The non-decreasing sequences require that $\rho_j \uparrow 1$ for a fixed $\bar{\theta}_j$ which, in the case of a Gaussian, would require $\sigma_j/\sqrt{n} \rightarrow 0$ or $n \rightarrow \infty$.
+The non-decreasing $\alpha$-wealth sequences require that $\rho_j \uparrow 1$ for a fixed $\bar{\theta}_j$ which, in the case of a Gaussian, would require $\sigma_j/\sqrt{n} \rightarrow 0$ or $n \rightarrow \infty$.
 So, the $\alpha$-wealth grows unbounded if the sample size is unbounded.
 This theory in combination with the premise of non-trivial experiment costs motivates the need for methods for cost-aware $\alpha$-investing when the sample size is not fixed.